Learn the Rules

 2. 2

-Identify the initial consonants
+Identify the initial consonant of each

 The initial consonant of 'กิน' is ก and the initial consonant of 'ข้าว' is ข.
+These stay in their original positions.

 3. 3

-Swap the initial consonants
+Swap the rimes

 4. 4